tc39/proposal-shadowrealm/explainer.md

 ### <a name='Operation'></a>How does Realms operate?

+> __Jargon__: The synthetic Realms can also create new Realms.
+All the origin Realms are called the incubator realms when compared to new realms created within.
+The new created Realms are also called child realms of respective incubator realm.

 Realms execute code with the same JavaScript heap as the surrounding context where the Realm is created.
 Code runs synchronously in the same thread.
 Note: The surrounding context is often referenced as the _incubator realm_ within this proposal.

 Same-origin iframes also create a new global object which is synchronously accessible.
 Realms differ from same-origin iframes by omitting Web APIs such as the DOM.